Skip to content

 How do I get from Lisbon Airport to Sintra?

 Metro red line to Oriente or São Sebastião, transfer to Rossio station via the green line, then take the Sintra suburban train (40 minutes).
 Total ~90 minutes, ~€4.40.
-Or rent a car at the airport for ~€35/day if you plan to explore the broader area.
+Or rent a car at the airport for ~€35/day if you plan to explore the broader region.

 Bottom Line